-SAMANTHA: No, that's, no, that's awesome.
-That's awesome.
-And I, and I think, um, having those touchstones of this is someone that I knew in my life and this is how they did it and they were successful doing it is so important.
-Um, I think, you know, having conversations with other women in the industry has really, um, at least for me personally, given me a more well rounded idea of what is possible.
-To do, whether it's, whether it's if you want a family, these are, these are how you can be successful in it.
+Samantha: That's awesome.
+I think that having those touchstones of someone that I know in my life and this is how they did it and they were successful doing it is so important.
+I think that having conversations with other women in the industry has really, at least for me personally, given me a more well-rounded idea of what it's possible to do, whether it's if you want a family, these are, these are how you can be successful in it.
 Or if you don't want a family, this is how you can branch off and potentially, you know, build your brand and build your business.

 And these are the networking opportunities that we need to really make the extra step in the industry to make a connection in order to be successful.
 So I think, I think women helping women and telling those stories about like, this is.
 This is the story that I heard that got me to the point where I was comfortable with doing X, Y or Z is so important, so important.